YomZsamora/Watchlist-Default/README.md

 ##### Setup Instructions and Installation

-- Clone this repository to a location in your file system. 'git clone https://github.com/YomZsamora/Watchlist-Default.git'
+- Clone this repository to a location in your file system. `git clone https://github.com/YomZsamora/Watchlist-Default.git`
-- Open terminal command line then navigate to the root folder of the application. 'cd Watchlist-Default'
+- Open terminal command line then navigate to the root folder of the application. `cd Watchlist-Default`
-- Activate Virtual 'source virtual/bin/activate'
+- Activate Virtual `source virtual/bin/activate`
-- Ensure Flask-Script, Flask-Bootstrap, Postgres, Flask-SQLAlchemy & Flask-Forms are installed by typing 'pip freeze' on the terminal.
+- Ensure Flask-Script, Flask-Bootstrap, Postgres, Flask-SQLAlchemy & Flask-Forms are installed by typing `pip freeze` on the terminal.
 If not run the necessary commands to install them.
 - After installing the dependencies, setup your environment variables.
 Run the following commands on the terminal: `export MOVIE_API_KEY=<Your api key>` then `export SECRET_KEY=adzumi`
 - Run `./start.sh` command.
 Note this will work if you've properly configured your app with the required dependencies
 - Navigate to `http://localhost:5000/` in your browser.